Take a hiking trip to O Kun-de-Kun Falls!

 Okundekun Falls (O Kun-de-Kun Falls) are located within Ottawa National Forest, on the Baltimore River.
 Notably, the trail is also a part of the North Country Trail system that spans several states from New York to North Dakota.
 If you’re looking to find these beautiful falls, you will need to head to Michigan’s Upper Peninsula and head to Bruce Crossing.
 The O Kun-de-Kun Falls trailhead is approximately 8 miles south from there.
 There is a small parking area right off US-45.
 It’s a relatively easy hike to enjoy one of the tallest “plunge” type waterfalls in Ontonagon County.
 Definitely well worth the almost 3 mile round trip hike there and back.

 Jess and I first visited this amazing spot in 2015.
 Since then, we have explored many spots in the Porcupine mountains.
 But, not until this year did we make the trip back to O Kun-de-Kun.
 We were met with quite a different trail than we remembered.
-A year back (or so), it seems the National Park Service has been busy here.
+A year back (or so), it seems the local forest workers & volunteers have been busy here.
 The entire trail has been revamped!
 Our feelings on this are mixed.
 While, it was nice to enjoy an easy hike in the forest.
 The romanticized memories within us kinda felt that this newly routed groomed trail took away some of the sense of adventure we experienced on our first trek through these woods.
 However, these improvements have made this incredible hike more accessible to more people, and that is a good thing – personal notions aside.

 Regardless of our memories of the trail to the Baltimore River, the NPS did accomplish this… It is now much easier to navigate your way through the beautiful forested trail.
 This should allow more people to enjoy the scenery that this remote and somewhat wild waterfall offers.